DavideSirico/car_scanner/README.md

 - Refactor the gear estimation function into a class method

 ## Elettric circuit
-For the energy to power up the raspberry I recommend to get it directly from the battery like this:
+For the energy to power up the raspberry I recommend to get it directly from the battery.
-TODO PHOTO
 To make sure you don't set the car on fire I used a fuse on the positive sign.
 Next I connected the battery to the DC converter from 12/24V to 5V 3A.
 With this and a simple cable you can finally turn on the raspberry pi.
 Connect the Raspberry to the leds and the switch.
-TODO PHOTO
+The leds are connected to the GPIO pins of the raspberry pi.
+The switch is connected to the GPIO pin and to the ground.
 This project is still in progress, and contributions or suggestions are welcome.